 The District's net position continues to be adequate and reflects financial stability.
-Development and property values continue to grow and this trend it expected to continue into the 2018/19 fiscal year.
-However, the District recognizes the significant challenges that lie ahead with increased pension and healthcare costs and is active in its efforts to prefund its pension and OPEB obligations.
-The District made deposits of \$1,450,000 to its PARS (Public Agency Retirement Services) Pension and OPEB trust accounts during the 2017/18 fiscal year and plans to make another \$2,100,000 in deposits during 2018/19.
-These funds will serve to offset the growing unfunded liability balances and may also be utilized to offset future qualifying expenses in the event of an economic downturn.
-The District's Board of Directors and staff continuously monitor economic trends and forecasts to ensure sound fiscal management.
+Development and property values continue to grow, and while this upward trend appears to be slowing, growth is still expected to continue into the 2019/20 fiscal year.
+The District is cognizant of the significant challenges that lie ahead with increased pension and healthcare costs, as well as the potential for an economic recession.
+It continues to be pro-active in its efforts to prefund pension and OPEB obligations.
+The District made deposits of \$2,100,000 to its PARS (Public Agency Retirement Services) Pension and OPEB Section 115 trust accounts during the 2018/19 fiscal year and has already made another \$1,000,000 deposit in fiscal year 2019/20.
+These funds will serve to offset the growing unfunded liability balances and may also be utilized to offset future qualifying pension and OPEB expenses in the event of an economic downturn.
+The District's Board of Directors and staff continuously monitor and communicate economic trends and forecasts to ensure sound fiscal management.